-Previously we had use Espressif Systems ESP8266 Wi-Fi modules but for this project we decided to try a different more powerful Wi-Fi module from Espressif, the ESP32-WROOM-32UE(M113EH2800UH3Q0) which is a ESP32 ECO V3, with 16 MB SPI flash and an IPEX antenna connector allowing the use of an external antenna.
+Previously we had to use Espressif Systems ESP8266 Wi-Fi modules but for this project, we decided to try a different more powerful Wi-Fi module from Espressif, the ESP32-WROOM-32UE(M113EH2800UH3Q0) which is an ESP32 ECO V3, with 16 MB SPI flash and an IPEX antenna connector allowing the use of an external antenna.

 The ESP32 modules have many more I/O pins than the more basic ESP8266 modules and as the microscope is used in our loft workshop having the external antenna would give a better Wi-Fi signal than the small PCB antenna on the ESP8266 board.

 The circuit contains the ESP32 module, a 3.3V power regulator and a logic level shifter.
 The proximity sensor module can run from 3.3V but after experimenting with the module we found that the range of the LED and the photoelectric sensor was not good enough at 3.3V to work effectively so we decided to run the sensor at 5V and use a level shifter to drop the 5V down to 3.3V to work with the ESP32 module.